swcarpentry-ja/carpentries-coc/topic_folders/regional_communities/african_task_force.md

 - Mentoring for Instructors and Helpers before a workshop: We will host online mentoring sessions for instructors and helpers before a workshop to ensure everyone knows what to expect and what is expected of them.

-- Develop materials to support funding applications in various African countries: We will develop materials including blogs, short write-ups, and more which may be of use for people who want to apply for larger grants to run Carpentry activities in their own countries.

 ### Join US

 Email the [African Task Force](mailto:admin-afr@carpentries.org) to get involved.